Photography

 Additionally, there’s the artistic dimension to consider.
 Numerous techniques exist in photo editing to refine an image into the envisioned or realised final product.
 For me, post processing is therefore an integral part of the creative photography process.

 I don’t post-process all my photos, as some are just family / holiday photos that were taken with the intention of capturing memories, and I have so many I simply don’t have the time.
 For this reason I capture RAW and JPG copies of each photo.
-However, if I need to make bulk adjustments I will use On1 Photo RAW (previously Lightroom) as it is great for applying specific editing settings in bulk, e.g. lens correction, exposure, etc.
+However, if I need to make bulk adjustments to family photos I will use ON1 Photo RAW (I previously used Lightroom) as it is great for applying specific editing settings in bulk, e.g. lens correction, exposure, etc.

-The Selective Color tool is a powerful colour correction and enhancement feature that allows you to fine-tune the colours in your photos with a high degree of control.
-Rather than applying adjustments across the entire image, this tool enables you to target and modify the colours within specific colour ranges – namely the reds, yellows, greens, cyans, blues, magentas, whites, neutrals, and blacks.
+For photos that I do process, after basic adjustments like exposure, highlights, shadows, temperature, sharpening, and noise reduction, I usually go on to use other tools like the Selective Colour / Color tool (spelled differently in Photoshop and Affinity).
+I love this tool – it’s a powerful colour correction and enhancement feature that allows you to fine-tune the colours in your photos with a high degree of control.
+Rather than applying adjustments across the entire image, this tool enables you to target and modify the colours within specific colour ranges: reds, yellows, greens, cyans, blues, magentas, whites, neutrals, and blacks.
 So you can do things like reduce the cyan in the red channel, or increase the magenta in the blue channel to give your sky a much richer colour.
+It’s just something I like and have grown used to.

-Adjusting HSL (hue, saturation and luminance) is also a good way to adjust colours, but in my opinion is not as granular, and is more difficult to obtain the desired outcome.
-I have not used that tool much though.
+Adjusting HSL (hue, saturation and luminance) is also a good way to adjust colours, but is not as granular or precise, and it’s more difficult to obtain the desired outcome.
+It should not be overlooked though, as it is quite powerful in it’s own right.
+The only editing applications I am aware of that have the Select Colour tool are Photoshop and Affinity Photo.

-Here are some examples of images where I compare RAW, Selective Color, Vibrance, and HSL.
-No other changes have been made aside from lens correction, and sharpening and noise reduction:
+Here are some examples of images where I compare RAW, Selective Color, and Vibrance.
+No other changes have been made aside from lens correction, sharpening, and noise reduction:

 Previously Used Software